Dementia with Lewy bodies: Fluctuating cognition and alertness

 Fluctuations in cognitive function are the most characteristic feature of the Lewy body dementias.
 They are the most frequent symptom of DLB, and are often distinguishable from those of other dementias by concomitant fluctuations of attention and alertness, described by Tsamakis and Mueller (2021) as "spontaneous variations of cognitive abilities, alertness, or arousal".
 They are further distinguishable by a "marked amplitude between best and worst performances", according to McKeith (2002).
 These fluctuations vary in severity, frequency and duration; episodes last anywhere from seconds to weeks, interposed between periods of more normal functioning.
 When relatively lucid periods coincide with medical appointments, cognitive testing may inaccurately reflect disease severity, with subsequent assessments of cognition showing improvements from baseline.

-Unlike the deficits in memory and orientation that are characteristic of Alzheimer disease, the distinct impairments in cognition seen in DLB are most commonly in three domains: attention, executive function, and visuospatial function.
+Unlike the deficits in memory and orientation that are characteristic of Alzheimer's disease, the distinct impairments in cognition seen in DLB are most commonly in three domains: attention, executive function, and visuospatial function.
 These fluctuating impairments are present early in the course of the disease.
 Individuals with DLB may be easily distracted, have a hard time focusing on tasks, or appear to be "delirium-like", "zoning out", or in states of altered consciousness with spells of confusion, agitation or incoherent speech.
 They may have disorganized speech and their ability to organize their thoughts may change during the day.

 Executive function describes attentional and behavioral controls, memory and cognitive flexibility that aid problem solving and planning.
 Problems with executive function surface in activities requiring planning and organizing.
 Deficits can manifest in impaired job performance, inability to follow conversations, difficulties with multitasking, or mistakes in driving, such as misjudging distances or becoming lost.

 The person with DLB may experience disorders of wakefulness or sleep disorders (in addition to REM sleep behavior disorder) that can be severe.
 These disorders include daytime sleepiness, drowsiness or napping more than two hours a day, insomnia, periodic limb movements, restless legs syndrome and sleep apnea.